mandlamag/OzowSorter/READMe.md

 ﻿# OzowSorter

-Foobar is a C# console program that takes any arbitrary piece of text as input, and returns as output a sorted list of letters.
-Punctuation should be ignored, and uppercase letters should be mapped to lowercase..
+Ozow is a Test Driven Development (TDD) C# implementation of  simple String sorter.
+This console program takes any arbitrary piece of text as input, and returns as output a sorted list of letters.
+Punctuation is ignored, and uppercase letters are mapped to lowercase.

 ### Example
 ```bash